BirdeeHub/nixCats-nvim/README.md

 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim#nixExpressionFlakeOutputs
 ```

+> If using zsh with extra regexing, be sure to escape the #

 There are others which _could_ be used to create a new base config, but these will be the simplest to start with, and don't inherit any previous config by default.